 Problems are at the end of each chapter.
 Turn homework in on time!
 To earn full credit, show and explain all work.
-For problems completed by hand, show all steps. \Annotate\ SPSS output to receive full credit.
-Circle the most important numbers and explain (write or type directly and legibly on the output) what they mean.
+For problems completed by hand, show all steps.
+Annotate SPSS output to receive full credit: Circle the most important numbers and explain (write or type directly and legibly on the output) what they mean.
 You must demonstrate that you are able to read and understand what you have produced.
 The book has answers to odd-numbered problems in the back.
+Use these for extra practice or to check your work.